 I thought with time things would come back to normal.

-And given my success I had bodybuilding as Novice, I would have to do another show next year.
+And given my success (I had won the bodybuilding titles as a novice), I figured I would definitely have to do another show next year.

 So I continued to train.
-But I continued to suffer.
+But I also continued to suffer.

 I was now addicted to caffeine.
-It wasn't a 'I need addiction' sort of thing, I hated the taste of coffee.
+It wasn't an 'I want' sort of addiction.
+I hated the taste of the coffee.
 But my body demanded it.

 If I went half a day without caffeine, my joints would seize up.
-My hip would ache to the point where I couldn't walk, and I wold get a killer headache.
+My hip would ache to the point where I couldn't walk, and I would get a killer headache.

-It was two weeks after my show when I realised there was a problem.
-I would wake at 2am with an extremely painful ache in my hip joint.
+It was two weeks after my show when I realized there was a problem.
+I would wake at two o'clock in the morning with an extremely painful ache in my hip joint.

-There was nothing I could do about it, stretching, hot showers, cold baths, warming creams - nothing.
-It was so painful I would toss and turn until my alarm went off at 5am.
+There was nothing I could do to alleviate it: stretching, hot showers, cold baths, warming creams—nothing.
+It was so painful that I would toss and turn until my alarm went off at five o'clock.

-It took me 3 months for my body to come off the coffee.
-That process was nearly as hard as the 12 weeks dieting for the show.
+It took me three months for my body to come off the coffee.
+That process was nearly as hard as the 12 weeks of dieting for the show.

 The caffeine issue was just the start.

-The energy was pathetic - I would literally spend my free time on the couch.
-If I went for a walk I couldn't go more than a few hundred meters without needing a rest.
+My energy was pathetic.
+I would literally spend my free time on the couch.
+If I went for a walk, I couldn't go more than a few hundred meters without needing a rest.

 My brain seemed like it was in low gear all the time.
 I couldn't think clearly.

-My temperature was still bad, I was always cold, despite eating more and having more fat.
+My temperature was still very low.
+Despite eating more and having more fat, I was always cold.

-Remember - I was in my early 20's, a health and fitness professional, and had a body most guys would love to have.
+Remember, I was in my early twenties, I was a health and fitness professional and I had a body most guys would love to have.

-Worst of all, my love life was pathetic - libido was non-existant.
+Worst of all, my love life was pathetic—libido was non-existent.

 But I never knew it.

-Well I knew something wasn't right, but given I was leading a so called "healthy lifestyle" (exercising frequently, not drinking or smoking, eating a low fat diet, avoiding salt, drinking lots of water, staying out of the sun etc) I thought everything would fix itself.
+Well, I knew something wasn't right, but given that I was leading a so-called "healthy lifestyle."
+I was exercising frequently, not drinking or smoking, eating a low-fat diet, avoiding salt, drinking lots of water, staying out of the sun, etc. I thought everything would fix itself.